Austin Hedges Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.74 team ERA ranks fifth among all league pitching staffs.
+- The Padres' 3.80 team ERA ranks fifth across all league pitching staffs.

-- Padres pitchers combine to give up 83 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Padres pitchers combine to surrender 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Darvish (5-6) gets the starting nod for the Padres in his 15th start of the season.
-He's put together a 4.84 ERA in 80 2/3 innings pitched, with 85 strikeouts.
+- Snell makes the start for the Padres, his 16th of the season.
+He is 4-6 with a 3.33 ERA and 104 strikeouts through 81 2/3 innings pitched.

-- The righty's last appearance was on Thursday against the San Francisco Giants, when he went six innings, surrendering four earned runs while allowing seven hits.
+- The lefty's most recent time out was on Thursday against the San Francisco Giants, when he tossed six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.